Private Use Van Insurance

 Examples of private van use include:

-The social, domestic and pleasure class of van use is strictly limited to private use only.
-If you use your van for any commercial or business-related activity, you’ll need to take out a commercial van insurance policy.
+Social, domestic and pleasure van insurance is strictly limited to the private use of a van.
+If you use your van for any commercial or business related activity, you’ll need to take out a commercial van insurance policy.

-SDP only van insurance excludes driving to and from a place of work.
+It's important to remember that SDP van insurance typically excludes commuting to and from a place of work.

 Private van insurance with commuting